1240446371/Sep-NMS-REC/README.md

 We follow the settings of ：Official codebase for AAAI 2021 paper ["Ref-NMS: Breaking Proposal Bottlenecks in Two-Stage Referring Expression Grounding"](https://arxiv.org/abs/2009.01449).
+Please ensure that the parameter settings in the code adhere to the experimental details provided in the Sep-NMS paper.

 ## Prerequisites
 The following dependencies should be enough.
 See [environment.yml](environment.yml) for complete environment settings.